zemacik/PanaxeoCodingArena2023_Battleships/README.md

 # Description
 This project aims to provide a playground for the [Panaxeo Coding Arena](https://www.panaxeo.com/coding-arena) competition.

 The project is written in C# and .NET Core 8.0.
 It is a console application that can be run on Windows, Linux, and macOS.
-Acctualy there are two projects.
+Actually there are two projects.
 One with the UI and one without.
 The one without the UI is faster.
 The UI is just for fun, and nice visualisation.
-It is not optimized for performance, od code quality.
+It is not optimized for performance, or code quality.

 ![The one with the UI](./assets/ui_animation.gif)

 ## Competition
 The description of the competition can be found in [GAME_ASSIGNMENT.md](GAME_ASSIGNMENT.md) or at [Panaxeo Coding Arena](https://www.panaxeo.com/coding-arena) website.

-**🛑 DISCLAIMER: It you run the `battleships.app` project, the one with the UI.
-Keep in mind that the UI and to game processing run in the same thread.
+**🛑 DISCLAIMER: If you run the `battleships.app` project, the one with the UI.
+Keep in mind that the UI and the game processing run in the same thread.
 So rendering the UI is slowing the processing/playing the game.
 If you want faster execution feel free to use the `battleships.app.simple` project.
-There is nothing more than just a POCO (Plain old console :-)).**
+It is nothing more than just a POCO (Plain old console :-)).**

 ## How to run